thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 - If there is a day when very few newcomers are expected, such as a day focused around blindfolded events, you may skip the tutorial entirely and hold it on another day.
 - If there are potentially multiple days that a newcomer may attend for the first time, consider holding multiple new competitor tutorials on each day of the competition.

-Typically, a Delegate is best suited for this task because of their familiarity with the regulations.
+Typically, a Delegate is best suited for this task because of their familiarity with the Regulations.
 In cases where the Delegate doesn’t speak the local language, it may be best to choose an organizer or trusted competitor to give the new competitor tutorial.
 If there are a large number of newcomers, it may be best to have two separate tutorials so that everyone can both see and hear the tutorial more easily.

 The following points are an outline of a new competitor tutorial for a WCA competition.
 Depending on the specific events of the competition, it may be a good idea to have a secondary judging tutorial before an event that has specific judging instructions.
 For example, 3x3x3 Blindfolded judging does not have the judge time inspection and has them hold a sight blocker, while Clock allows competitors to manipulate pins during inspection, requires judges to check both sides of the puzzle, and does not have +2s.
 Modify the tutorial as necessary to fit the needs of your competition.